mbandur/Classification-algorithms-in-data-in-banking/README.md

 ## More info about data set
 https://archive.ics.uci.edu/ml/datasets/Bank+Marketing

+# Scope of work
 1) Exploratory Data Analysis
 2) Feature Engineering and Data Cleaning
 3) Preparing features into suitable form for modeling
 4) Modeling - selection of the best models with default settings
 5) Modeling - selection of the best models with class weights
 6) Modeling - selection of the best models with grid search

-## Technologies used in this project:
+## Technologies used in this project
 - Python 3.7
 - Pandas
 - Numpy